spartanmhd/javafx-login-register-app/README.md

    ```
 2. Open in IntelliJ IDEA
 3. Configure MySQL connection in the source code
-4. Run the main application class
+4. Run the HelloApplication application class